2025 Extremaduran regional election: Party slogans

-Election debates
+Debates

 RTVE proposed holding an election debate between the main candidates of the parties with parliamentary representation.
-Regional president María Guardiola rejected attending after critizing the invitation as a "political strategy" by the government of Spain, but PSOE, Vox and UxE confirmed their participation, with the debate being scheduled regardless of Guardiola's participation.
+Regional president María Guardiola rejected attending after criticizing the invitation as a "political strategy" by the government of Spain, but PSOE, Vox and UxE confirmed their participation, with the debate being scheduled regardless of Guardiola's participation.
+On 4 December, the PP confirmed that no party member would attend the debate.